gdsbook/book/notebooks/04_spatial_weights.md

 weights matrices.
 In this section, we explore how we can create new matrices by *combining* different existing ones.
-This is useful in contexts where a single neighborhood rule has flaws or when theory or other guiding principles point in directions that require combining more than a single criterium.
+This is useful in contexts where a single neighborhood rule has flaws or when theory or other guiding principles point in directions that require combining more than a single criterion.

 We will explore these ideas in the section by returning to the San Diego tracts.
 A number of ways exist to expand the basic criteria we have reviewed above and create